 IndyCar return with Harding Racing in 2018

 The part-time deal with Harding Racing has been converted into the full-time job in the #88 Chevrolet in 2018.
 Chaves finished 14th in his fourth attempt at Indianapolis 500.
+His best result during the season was 13th place in Portland and he finished 21st in the championship standings.

 He also made a brief return to sports car racing, joining Action Express Racing to drive a Cadillac DPi-V.R in two races, at Watkins Glen 6 Hours and Petit Le Mans.He was sixth in the #5 car at Watkins Glen and eighth in the #31 car at Road Atlanta.